aspose-cells/Aspose.Cells-Doc-md/english/gocpp/getting-started/system-requirements/_index.md

 ## Development Environment

-You can use Aspose.Cells for Go via C++ when developing applications for Windows, Linux.
+You can use Aspose.Cells for Go via C++ when developing applications for Windows and Linux.

 ### Windows